ezgisglam/mold-detection-app/README.md

 # Mold Detection Web Application

-Graduation Project by Ezgi Sağlam
+Graduation Project by Ezgi Sağlam & Berin Er
 Istanbul Aydın University – Department of Software Engineering

 This project is a deep learning-based image classification web application that detects mold presence in Petri dish images using a convolutional neural network (CNN) developed with PyTorch and deployed via Streamlit.